A Holistic Survey of Wireless Multipath Video Streaming: Historical Overview of Video Streaming

-The initial HTTP Adaptive Streaming (HAS)~\nomenclature{HAS}{HTTP Adaptive Streaming} commercial successful protocols~\cite{seufert2015survey} were the Microsoft Silverlight Smooth Streaming (MSS)~\cite{MSS} developed by Microsoft in 2008, the HTTP Live Streaming (HLS)~\cite{rfc8216} developed by Apple in 2009 and the Adobe HTTP Dynamic Streaming (HDS)~\cite{AdobeHDS} developed by Adobe in 2010.
-Since all these protocols were proprietary and incompatible, in 2011, the Dynamic Adaptive Streaming over HTTP (MPEG-DASH)~\cite{DASH2011Part6} protocol was developed to become a unified codec agnostic standard~\cite{compareHLSMSSHDS}.
-MPEG-DASH flexible delivery and codec agnostic properties have turned it into a successful protocol widely adopted by content providers~\cite{MPEGDASHYouTubeNetflix}.
-For example, Netflix and YouTube are currently using MPEG-DASH with Hypertext Markup Language (HTML) as their core streaming technology~\cite{MPEGDASHYouTubeNetflix}.
+The initial HTTP Adaptive Streaming~(HAS)~\nomenclature{HAS}{HTTP Adaptive Streaming} commercially successful protocols~\cite{seufert2015survey} were {the Microsoft Silverlight Smooth Streaming~(MSS)\footnote{https://docs.microsoft.com/en-us/iis/media/smooth-streaming/smooth-streaming-transport-protocol}} developed by Microsoft in 2008, the HTTP Live Streaming~(HLS)~\cite{rfc8216} developed by { Apple in 2009 and the Adobe HTTP Dynamic Streaming~(HDS)}\footnote{http://www.adobe.com/products/hds-dynamic-streaming.html} developed by Adobe in 2010.
+Since all these protocols were proprietary and incompatible, in 2011, the Dynamic Adaptive Streaming over HTTP~(MPEG-DASH)~\cite{DASH2011Part6} protocol was developed to become a unified codec agnostic standard.
+MPEG-DASH flexible delivery and codec agnostic properties have turned it into a successful protocol widely adopted by content providers~\cite{MPEGDASHYouTubeNetflix}, such as Netflix and YouTube.
 Another advantage is that DASH supports both multiplexed and unmultiplexed encoded content.
-However, the protocol has some disadvantages.
-For instance, DASH cannot support low latency delivery because the server requires waiting until the completion of movie fragments or of the whole file before transmission~\cite{lim2014new}.
-Besides, the inaccurate bandwidth estimation, especially in mobile networks, causes several switches, freezes, and poor quality of experience (QoE) for DASH~\cite{yahiahttp}.
+However, the protocol has some performance limitations, for instance, low latency delivery~\cite{lim2014new}, several switches, freezes, and poor QoE~\cite{yahiahttp}.
 More technical details on DASH are provided in Section~\ref{sec: Application Layer Approaches}.

-All ABR-based protocols employ similar versions of the previously explained technology and support live and video on demand (VoD)~\nomenclature{VoD}{Video on Demand} delivery.
-The differences rely on technical parameters~\cite{seufert2015survey}.
-For instance, MPEG-2 TS is used by HLS/DASH while ISO Base Media File Format (ISOBMFF)~\nomenclature{ISOBMFF}{ISO Base Media File Format} is used by DASH and fragmented MP4 is used by HDS/MSS.
-Regarding video codecs support, H.264 and H.265/HEVC are supported by all HAS protocols.
-In addition, MSS also supports VC-I~\cite{kalva2007vc}, HDS also supports VP6~\cite{rao2014vp6} and DASH supports all video codecs.
-Finally, segment lengths are specified as 2 seconds for MSS, 10 seconds for HLS, 2-5 seconds for HDS and are not specified for DASH.
+All ABR-based protocols support live and video on demand~(VoD)~\nomenclature{VoD}{Video on Demand} delivery.
 More details on HAS protocols are discussed in~\cite{seufert2015survey}.